 give up his most prized possession, but it was important to him to give his

-best to God.
-The offering was burnt on the alter and the smoke rose up
+As the offering was burnt on the alter, the smoke rose up toward Heaven.

-toward Heaven.
-When Abel saw this, he was very glad because he knew
+When Abel saw this, he was very glad because he knew that God was

 Cain must have thought his younger brother was foolish to sacrifice his best